Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 163.  ### Question163
 What is Test Driven Development?

-- [ ] Appointing the QA Tester as the Lead Developer
+- [ ] Appointing the QA Tester as the Lead Developer.
-- [x] The practice of writing Unit Tests prior to writing the implementation code
+- [x] The practice of writing Unit Tests prior to writing the implementation code.
-- [ ] Integrating Testers and Developers
+- [ ] Integrating Testers and Developers.
-- [ ] The process of motivating Testers
+- [ ] The process of motivating Testers.

 _[⬆ Back to Top](#table-of-contents)_